TedLivist/hello-rails-back-end/README.md

 # Hello World with two apps: Rails Backend

 > This app provides an API endpoint for a randomly generated greeting.
-It also has two ends: the backend and the front end.
-The backend is set up with Rails and the front end is set up with React.
-Both are independent of each other.
+It was built in tandem with another React application

 ## Built With